NAMASTE SOLAR BLOG

 Solar Energy Cost Per kWh and kW

-You’ve always thought about home solar so you reached out to a local solar company to get a free quote, and now you have a proposal in hand.
+You’ve been solar curious for a while and you finally reached out to a local solar company to get a free quote, and now you have a proposal in hand.
 You’re probably staring at this proposal with a bunch of numbers trying to make sense of which number will tell you whether solar is the right choice for you or not.
 If you got multiple quotes, you may be comparing apples to oranges if they gave you cost per kW or cost per kWh.

 The first way to look at the cost of solar is by watt or kilowatt.
 The cost per watt is a simple measurement calculated by taking the total cost of the system and dividing it by the number of watts of capacity in the system.
 (The system’s wattage is the number of panels multiplied by each panel’s production rating.)
 You may also see a cost per kW, in which case it’s the total cost divided by kW (remember 1 kW = 1000 watts).